-- 19.2.1 A team may substitute a player(s) during a substitution opportunity. - 19.2.2 A substitution opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the official has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a field goal is scored when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime. - 19.2.3 A substitution opportunity ends when the ball is at the disposal of a player for a throwin or a first free throw. - 19.2.4 A player who has become a substitute and a substitute who has become a player cannot respectively re-enter the game or leave the game until the ball becomes dead again, after a clock-running phase of the game, unless: - The team is reduced to fewer than 5 players on the playing court. - The player entitled to the free-throws as the result of the correction of an error is on the team bench after having been legally substituted. - 19.2.5 A substitution shall not be permitted to the scoring team when the game clock is stopped following a successful field goal when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime unless an official has interrupted the game.
+- 19.2.1 A team may substitute a player(s) during a substitution opportunity. - 19.2.2 A substitution opportunity begins when: - For both teams, the ball becomes dead, the game clock is stopped and the referee has ended his communication with the scorer's table. - For both teams, the ball becomes dead following a successful last free throw. - For the non-scoring team, a field goal is scored when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime. - 19.2.3 A substitution opportunity ends when the ball is at the disposal of a player for a throwin or a first free throw. - 19.2.4 A player who has become a substitute and a substitute who has become a player cannot respectively re-enter the game or leave the game until the ball becomes dead again, after a clock-running phase of the game, unless: - The team is reduced to fewer than 5 players on the playing court. - The player entitled to the free-throws as the result of the correction of an error is on the team bench after having been legally substituted. - 19.2.5 A substitution shall not be permitted to the scoring team when the game clock is stopped following a successful field goal when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime unless a referee has interrupted the game. - 19.2.6 If the player receives any treatment or any assistance, he must be substituted unless the team is reduced to fewer than 5 players on the playing court.

 - 19.3.1 Only a substitute has the right to request a substitution.
 He (not the head coach or the first assistant coach) shall go to the scorer's table and ask clearly for a substitution, making the proper conventional sign with his hands, or sit on the substitution chair.
-He must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the scorer's signal has sounded for such a request. - 19.3.3 As soon as a substitution opportunity begins, the scorer shall sound his signal to notify the officials that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the official blows his whistle, gives the substitution signal and beckons him to enter the playing court. - 19.3.5 The player being substituted is permitted to go directly to his team bench without reporting either to the scorer or the official. - 19.3.6 Substitutions shall be completed as quickly as possible.
+He must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the timer's signal has sounded for such a request. - 19.3.3 As soon as a substitution opportunity begins, the timer shall sound his signal to notify the referees that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the referee blows his whistle, gives the substitution signal and beckons him to enter the playing court. - 19.3.5 The player being substituted is permitted to go directly to his team bench without reporting either to the timer or the referee. - 19.3.6 Substitutions shall be completed as quickly as possible.
 A player who has committed 5 fouls or has been disqualified must be substituted immediately (taking no more than 30 seconds).
-If, in the judgement of an official, there is a delay of the game, a time-out shall be charged on the offending team.
+If, in the judgement of a referee, there is a delay of the game, a time-out shall be charged on the offending team.
 If the team has no time-out remaining, a technical foul for delaying the game may be charged on the head coach, entered as 'B'.

-- 19.3.7 If a substitution is requested during a time-out or during an interval of play other than the half-time interval, the substitute must report to the scorer before entering the game.
+- 19.3.7 If a substitution is requested during a time-out or during an interval of play other than the half-time interval, the substitute must report to the timer before entering the game.

 - 19.3.8 If the free-throw shooter must be substituted because he:

 - Is injured, or

 - Has committed 5 fouls, or

 - Has been disqualified,